2qx/vermont.cool/quit/README.md

 ## What is Cytisine?

 - Cytisine is a plant supplement that acts as a mild nicotine inhibitor.
-- Cytisine has been in use since 1964 and is currently available in 18 countries.
+- Cytisine has been used to quit smoking since 1964 and is currently available in 18 countries.

 - It comes from [Cytisus](https://en.wikipedia.org/wiki/Cytisus), a genus of flowering plants in the family Fabaceae, native to open sites (typically scrub and heathland) in Europe, western Asia and North Africa.
 - It is not a manufactured drug.